 Director Colin Minihan should be commended here for creating an original horror movie that is actually scary and edge-of-your-seat at times.
 The aliens, though realized mostly in CGI, are done in such a way that they are believable and very creepy.
 The scenes on the flying saucer after April and Kyle are abducted are nightmare-inducing, comparable to the similar scene from the 1993 film FIRE IN THE SKY.

 If you get a chance to see this masterpiece then I highly recommend it.
 This is what film-making is all about!
 It pulls no punches and will truly make you wonder what truth is really out there!
-To purchase the Blu-ray, you can buy it direct from Shout Factory HERE.
-To read other blogs in my BASEMENT BLU-RAY REVIEW series, then click HERE.
+Don’t forget to read the other blogs in my BASEMENT BLU-RAY REVIEW series.